Shadow systems, decomposability and isotropic constants: Shadow systems and generalized RS-movements

 where $\beta \colon K \rightarrow \R$ is an arbitrary function.
 Motivated by certain isoperimetric-type inequalities, shadow systems were first studied by Rogers and Shephard \cite{rs58}, who showed that the volume $\vol(K_t)$ of a shadow system is a convex function in $t$.
 Shadow systems have also turned out to be a useful tool in the study of the Mahler volume \cite{cg06,mr06,fmz12,sar13,afz19,mr19}.

 In the introduction, we have already encountered a special class of shadow systems, namely, RS-movements.
-An RS-movement can be defined as a shadow system with the additional requirements that \begin{enumerate}[label=(\roman*)] \item the \textit{speed function} $\beta$ is constant on each chord $K \cap [x+\linh \{u\}]$ for $x \in K$, and \item the set $\{x +t\cdot\beta(x)u \mid x \in K\}$ is already convex for all $t \in [t_1,t_2]$. \end{enumerate} We note that the speed function of an RS-movement can be affine (on $K$), although RS-movements with affine speed functions are not very interesting.
+An RS-movement can be defined as a shadow system with the additional requirements that \begin{enumerate}[label=(\roman*)] \item the \emph{speed function} $\beta$ is constant on each chord $K \cap [x+\linh \{u\}]$ for $x \in K$, and \item the set $\{x +t\cdot\beta(x)u \mid x \in K\}$ is already convex for all $t \in [t_1,t_2]$. \end{enumerate} We note that the speed function $\beta$ of an RS-movement can be affine (on $K$).
+In this case, $K_t$ is an affine image of $K$ for all $t \in [t_1,t_2]$.
+Because such RS-movements provide no information about extremizers of affinely invariant functionals, the definition of RS-decomposability (Definition \ref{def_RS_decomposable}) requires $\beta$ to be non-affine.

 RS-movements were introduced by Campi, Colesanti and Gronchi \cite{ccg99} to study local maximizers of Sylvester-type functionals.
 Theorem \ref{thm_ccg} is a special case of \cite[Thm.~3.1]{ccg99}, corresponding to the exponent $r=2$.
 The latter result is stated in the setting of Sylvester's problem and addresses arbitrary exponents.
 For the connection between Sylvester's problem and isotropic constants, we refer to \cite{kin69}.